Stream of Consciousness Definition

 “What a lark!
 What a plunge!
 For so it always seemed to me when, with a little squeak of the hinges, which I can hear now, I burst open the French windows and plunged at Bourton into the open air.
 How fresh, how calm, stiller than this of course, the air was in the early morning; like the flap of a wave; the kiss of a wave; chill and sharp and yet (for a girl of eighteen as I then was) solemn, feeling as I did, standing there at the open window, that something awful was about to happen …”

-By voicing her internal feelings, the Ms. Woolf gives freedom to the characters to travel back and forth in time.
-Mrs. Dalloway went out to buy flower for herself, and on the way her thoughts move through the past and present, giving us an insight into the complex nature of her character.
+Another 20th-century writer that followed James Joyce’s narrative method was Virginia Woolf.
+By voicing her internal feelings, Ms. Woolf gives freedom to the characters to travel back and forth in time.
+Mrs. Dalloway went out to buy flowers for herself, and on the way her thoughts move through the past and present, giving us an insight into the complex nature of her character.

 “It partook, he thought, shifting his weight in the saddle, of metempsychosis, the way his humble life fell into moulds prepared by literature.
 Or was it, he wondered, picking his nose, the result of closely studying the sentence structure of the English novelists?
 One had resigned oneself to having no private language any more, but one had clung wistfully to the illusion of a personal property of events.
 A find and fruitless illusion, it seemed, for here, inevitably came the limousine, with its Very Important Personage, or Personages, dimly visible in the interior.
 The policeman saluted, and the crowd pressed forward, murmuring ‘Philip’, ‘Tony’, ‘Margaret’, ‘Prince Andrew’.”